Sh4nglj/IS6200_Logistics/doc/presentation_script_ENG.md

 Our platform contains four core functional modules:

-1. **Order Management System**: Creation, confirmation, modification, and cancellation of orders.
-Multiple parties participate in status confirmation.
-Complete order status tracking is available.

-2. **Token Collateral System**: ETH exchange for LogiToken.
-Order locking mechanism ensures transaction security.

-3. **Reputation Rating System**: Ratings directly affect future reward distribution.
-Evaluation records are immutable on the blockchain.

-4. **Profit Distribution System**: Order revenues are automatically distributed proportionally.
-The bonus pool incentivizes high-quality service.
+1. Order Management System

+2. Token Collateral System

+3. Reputation Rating System

+4. Profit Distribution System

 ---

 ### 7. Token and Deposit Mechanism (30 seconds)

 LogiToken is our platform-specific token.
 It is pegged 1:1 with ETH.
 It supports dual management of free and locked states.
 Users can redeem it for ETH at any time.

+---

 The platform automatically locks tokens when creating orders.
 It unlocks and distributes them after order completion.
 It also has a refund mechanism for exceptional situations.
 This ensures system security and liquidity.